aditya230302/CODE-COLLECTION/Python_Notes.md

 L[1] = 200          # [10, 200, 30, 40, 2.3, 4.5, 'suraj', 'python', 'apple']
 L[1:3] = ['f', 'g'] # [10, 'f', 'g', 40, 2.3, 4.5, 'suraj', 'python', 'apple']
 ```
-- **append()** : accepts one argument and insert it at the end of the list
+- **append(value)** : accepts one argument and insert it at the end of the list
 ```py
 L.append('virat') # [10, 'f', 'g', 40, 2.3, 4.5, 'suraj', 'python', 'apple', 'virat']
 ```
-- **insert()** : insert value at the mentioned index number, and shift the original value at that place by 1 position to left.
+- **insert(index_number, value)** : insert value at the mentioned index number, and shift the original value at that place by 1 position to left.
 ```py
 # Syntax
 list.insert(index_number, value)